O70/image-recognition/README.md

 - RuntimeError('generator raised StopIteration')
 - remove https://unpkg.com
 - TypeError: WSGI response header value 469 is not of type str.
+- TypeError: super(type, obj): obj must be an instance or subtype of type
 - "HTTP/1.1 GET /service-worker.js" - 404 Not Found
 - Deploy